How Do I Lift a Loaded Hiking Bag?

-Slip it on: Hold the hiking bag with one hand, and slip your arm and shoulder as far as possible into the shoulder strap.
-Then use some momentum, but not jerky motions, to swing the hiking bag fully onto your back, and slip your other arm through the straps on the other side.
+Hold the hiking bag with the hand opposite to the leg the bag is resting on.
+Slip your arm and shoulder as far as possible into the shoulder strap.
+Then use momentum, but not jerky motions, to swing the hiking bag fully onto your back.
+You can keep a guiding hand on the haul loop as you bring it across your back.
+Bending forward at the waist can help with your balance and keeping the pack straight along your spine.
+Slip your other arm through the straps on the other side.

 Keep leaning forward until you have put on the hip belt.
 This will stabilize the pack and reduce shifting when you straighten back up.